 Students are assigned to ISS for disciplinary reasons.
-Students will not be counted absent from class, but are responsible for all work assigned by the teacher.
+Students will not be counted absent from class but are responsible for all work the teacher assigns.
 Students may not attend or participate in any school-related extracurricular activities.
-Failure to attend ISS will result in an unexcused absence for the period assigned and further disciplinary action will be taken.
+Failure to attend ISS will result in an unexcused absence for the period assigned, and further disciplinary action will be taken.
 Continued disregard for school rules may result in student placement in an alternative education program.
-Students will be required to complete class assignments and/or any assignments made by the ISS teacher prior to returning to class.
+Students must complete class assignments and/or any assignments made by the ISS teacher before returning to class.
 Failure to cooperate in ISS will result in suspension and/or placement in the disciplinary alternative program.